 In order to completely disable the Charms bar in Windows 8.1, you have to use free tools such as Metro Killer, Skip Metro Suite, or Classic Shell software.
 Wouldn’t it be cool if it was possible to prevent Windows 8.1 from showing the Charms bar when you point mouse pointer to the lower or upper-right corner of the screen and make is less annoying?

-Yes, it’s possible to restrict Charms bar from appearing when you move mouse pointer to the top or bottom-right corner of the screen.
-Complete the below mentioned instructions to make the Charms bar less annoying in Windows 8.1.
+Yes, it’s possible to restrict Charms bar from appearing when you move the mouse pointer to the top or bottom-right corner of the screen.
+Complete the below-mentioned instructions to make the Charms bar less annoying in Windows 8.1.

 Step 1: Open Run dialog box by simultaneously pressing Windows + R keys.
 In the box, type Regedit.exe and then press Enter key to open Registry Editor.
 Click Yes button when you see the UAC box.

 Step 2: In the Registry Editor, navigate to the following key:

 Step 3: On the right-side, create a new DWORD (32-bit) value, rename it as DisableCharmsHint and then change its value from the default 0 (zero) to 1 (one).